-Employee Name: Job Title: Date of Request: Division: including the agency's leg al counsel, who is auth for ADA/MHRA purposes and, any information necessary to determine whether I have a disability and/or the Minnesota Human Rights Act, and to or any other person, norized by my employers to handle medical information concerning my physical or mental condition, that are y as defined by the Americans with Disabilities Act determine whether any reasonable accommodations voluntary, however, if you refuse to provide it, your namodation.
-Please describe the nature of your limitation this life activity(s) is substantially limited. ns, what life activity(s) it substantially limits, and how 2.
-How does it affect your ability to perform y our job?
-3. Type of accommodation you are requesting ;; Making facilities readily accessible Job restructuring Part time or modified work schedule Modification to a rule, policy or practice Please describe in detail the accommodation Modification of equipment or devices Qualified reader or interpreter Acquisition of equipment or devices Other (specify): n you are requesting: 4.
-How will the requested accommodation be functions of your job? effective in allowing you to perform the essential 5.
+Employee Name: Job Title: Date of Request: Division: This information will be used by including the agency's legal counsel, who is authorized by for ADA/MHRA purposes and, any information concerning necessary to determine whether I have a disability as define and/or the Minnesota Human Rights Act, and to determine can be made.
+The provision of this information is voluntare employer may refuse to provide reasonable accommodation. my employers to handle medical information my physical or mental condition, that are ted by the Americans with Disabilities Act the whether any reasonable accommodations by, however, if you refuse to provide it, your 1.
+Please describe the nature of your limitations, what I this life activity(s) is substantially limited. life activity(s) it substantially limits, and how 2.
+How does it affect your ability to perform your job?
+3. Type of accommodation you are requesting: Job restructuring Part time or modified work schedule Modification of equipment or devices Qualified reader or interpreter Acquisition of equipment or devices Other (specify): r lease describe in detail the accommodation you are requesting.
+4. How will the requested accommodation be effective functions of your job? in allowing you to perform the essential 5.
 Additional Comments: Signature of Employee: Date: